 To fully protect against Meltdown and Spectre, you’ll need to install a UEFI or BIOS update from your PC’s manufacturer as well as the various software patches.
 These UEFI updates contain new Intel or AMD processor microcode that adds additional protection against these attacks.
 Unfortunately, they aren’t distributed via Windows Update—unless you’re using a Microsoft Surface device—so they must be downloaded from your manufacturer’s website and installed manually.

-Update: On January 22, Intel announced that users should stop deploying the current UEFI firmware updates due to “higher than expected reboots and other unpredictable system behavior”.
-Intel now says you should wait for a final UEFI firmware patch that’s been properly tested and won’t cause system problems.
+Update: On January 22, Intel announced that users should stop deploying the initial UEFI firmware updates due to “higher than expected reboots and other unpredictable system behavior”.
+Intel said you should wait for a final UEFI firmware patch.
+As of February 20, Intel has released stable microcode updates for Skylake, Kaby Lake, and Coffee Lake—that’s the 6th, 7th, and 8th Generation Intel Core platforms.
+PC manufacturers should begin rolling out new UEFI firmware updates soon.

 If you did install a UEFI firmware update from your manufacturer, you can download a patch from Microsoft to make your PC stable again.
 Available as KB4078130, this patch disables the protection against Spectre Variant 2 in Windows, which prevents the buggy UEFI update from causing system problems.
 You only need to install this patch if you’ve installed a buggy UEFI update from your manufacturer, and it isn’t being automatically offered via Windows Update.
 Microsoft will re-enable this protection in the future when Intel releases stable microcode updates.